social-media-ethics-automation/book/book_contents/ch18_public_shaming/04_repair_and_reintegration.md

 ### Truth and Reconciliation Commission

 In South Africa, when the oppressive and violent racist [apartheid](https://en.wikipedia.org/wiki/Apartheid) system ended, Nelson Mandela and Desmond Tutu set up the [Truth and Reconciliation Commission](https://en.wikipedia.org/wiki/Truth_and_Reconciliation_Commission_(South_Africa)).
 The commission gathered testimony from both victims and perpretrators of the violence and oppression of apartheid.
-We could also consider this a sort of large-scale public shaming of apartheid and those who hurt others through it.
+We could also consider this, in part, a large-scale public shaming of apartheid and those who hurt others through it.
 Unlike the Nuremberg Trials, the Truth and Reconciliation Commission gave a path for forgiveness and amnesty to the perpretrators of violence who provided their testimony.

 See also:
 - [What Archbishop Tutu’s ubuntu credo teaches the world about justice and harmony](https://theconversation.com/what-archbishop-tutus-ubuntu-credo-teaches-the-world-about-justice-and-harmony-84730)